Korede-TA/korede-ta.github.io/readme.md

 i deploy my site using Github Pages. you can find some good guides to doing this for _free_ by searching ["github pages jekyll"](https://duckduckgo.com/?q=github+pages+jekyll) in your favorite search engine.

-only other thing i did was by a domain name and point the domain name resolution service (DNS) to Github Pages. you could find instructions for this by searching for ["github pages custom domain"](https://duckduckgo.com/?q=github+pages+custom+domain).
+only other thing i did was buy a domain name and point the domain name resolution service (DNS) to Github Pages. you could find instructions for this by searching for ["github pages custom domain"](https://duckduckgo.com/?q=github+pages+custom+domain).

 ## feedback 🗣